yevgeniyilyin/aws-certification/sysops-associate/sysops-associate-notes.md

 - VPN connnection - two VPN tunnels - you need to provision two IP addresses on the customer side

 ## AWS Direct Connect
-For dedicated connections DX requires **single-mode fiber**: 1Gbps or 10Gbps Using a private peered connection might not need extra security
+For dedicated connections DX requires **single-mode fiber**: 1Gbps (1000BASE-LX) or 10Gbps The network device on-prem must support BGP
+Using a private peered connection might not need extra security

 ## Elastic IP (EIP) and Elastic Network Interface (ENI)